VaishnaviMariappan/policy-iteration-algorithm/README.md

 ## POLICY ITERATION ALGORITHM:
-The algorithm implemented in the policy_iteration is a method used to find the optimal policy in a Markov decision process (MDP).
-Here's a step-by-step explanation of the algorithm:

 1. Initialize the policy pi with a random action on each state.
 The initial policy is represented by the lambda function pi=lambda s:{s:a for s,a in enumerate(random_actions)}[s], where random_actions is a list of randomly chosen actions for each state.